Find Your Perfect Wood Product

 Workability:

-Iroko is generally easy to work with, although it can be difficult to plane due to its interlocked grain.
-It turns, glues, and finishes well, but it can dull cutting edges more quickly than other woods.
+Iroko is generally easy to work with, although its interlocked grain can be challenging to plane.
+It turns, glues, and finishes well, with good dimensional stability.

 Common Uses: